yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/6_Verify_Installation.md

 3. Review the MDE health status details.
 If MDE on macOS is running correctly, the healthy status should be set to true.
     ![image alt](https://github.com/yujiaoMSFT/Microsoft-Defender-For-Endpoint/blob/4fbe5e76c8e8128aa2a6390d6db4c0fb20af52bf/Images/macOS/MDEmacOS-CLI1.png)
        > If you’d like to learn about each returned value and its description for the *mdatp health* command, please refer to the [public documentation](https://learn.microsoft.com/en-us/defender-endpoint/mac-health-status)
+4. Additional step (option 1):
-4. This step is optional, but if you run the following command, you’ll see additional options for the health command.
+    If you run the following command, you’ll see additional options for the health command.
     ```sh
     mdatp health --help
     ```
      ![image alt](https://github.com/yujiaoMSFT/Microsoft-Defender-For-Endpoint/blob/2b1b79e008d6081ed760683a624f7cbf7f2fd1fc/Images/macOS/MDEmacOS-CLI3.png)

-5. Lastly, madtp command has many configuration options.
-Run below command.
+5. Additional step (option 2):
+   The mdatp command offers many configuration options.
+To view the built-in help and a list of available command-line references, run the following command:
     ```sh
     mdatp --help
     ```